carbon-language/carbon-lang/docs/design/generics/details.md

 constraint type { }
 ```

-That is, `type` is the type-of-type with no requirements (so matches every
+That is, `type` is the facet type with no requirements (so matches every type),
-type), and defines no names.
+and defines no names.

 ```
 fn Identity[T:! type](x: T) -> T {